West End, Winnipeg: Colony

-Colony takes its name from one of its main roads, Colony Street, which, in turn, was named for Colony Creek.
+Colony takes its name from one of its main roads, Colony Street, which was named for Colony Creek.
 In the early days of Winnipeg, Colony Creek drained a section of the prairie from near what is now Notre Dame Avenue to the river.

 Daniel McIntyre

-The neighbourhood was named after Daniel McIntyre, a public official and educator credited with developing Winnipeg's school system.
-It is bounded to the north by Notre Dame Avenue, east by Victor Street, south by Ellice Avenue, and west by Ingersoll Street.
+Named after Daniel McIntyre, a public official and educator credited with developing Winnipeg's school system.
+It is bounded to the north by Notre Dame Avenue, east by Victor Street, to the south by Ellice Avenue, and to the west by Ingersoll Street.

 Minto

-The Minto neighbourhood was named for Governor-General of Canada Gilbert John Elliott Murray, Fourth Earl of Minto (1845-1914).
+Named for former Governor General of Canada Gilbert John Elliott Murray, Fourth Earl of Minto (1845–1914).

 Spence

-The Spence neighbourhood derives its name from James Spence (1815-1900), a former cooper for the Hudson's Bay Company.
+The Spence neighbourhood derives its name from James Spence (1815–1900), a former cooper for the Hudson's Bay Company.
 Arriving at the Red River Colony in 1841, Spence bought land near the site of Fort Garry and was subsequently incorporated into the limits of the City of Winnipeg.
-The property included the section of the city north from Armstrong’s Point and west of Colony Street.
+The property included the section of the city north of Armstrong's Point and west of Colony Street.

 The Spence neighbourhood has the following boundaries: